Before an emergency happens, it’s important to make sure you have a plan in place for your household. Follow the steps below to:

 Evacuations |

-Evacuation advisories are often issued when it is more dangerous to stay in place than it is to leave.
+Evacuation advisories are issued when it is more dangerous to stay in place than it is to leave.
 During evacuation advisories, monitor Sarnia-Lambton Alerts and listen to your radio for instructions.
 Keep the following information in mind:

 |

-Build a Kit
+Assemble a Kit

 72-Hours

-- First-aid supplies.
+- First-aid kit

 - Change of clothing